Safe Recreation in the Shuswap

 Lifejacket Loaner Stations

 The Shuswap Watershed Council is pleased to support this great initiative by helping to finance three PFD loaner stations.
-Thanks to RCM-SAR and many community sponsors, there are 15 loaner stations in the Shuswap, with three more being built in 2021
+Thanks to RCM-SAR and many community sponsors, there are now 19 loaner stations in the Shuswap.

 Canadian Red Cross Lifejacket Campaign